sezanzeb/input-remapper/readme/macros.md

 > Variables can be used in function arguments by adding a `$` in front of their name:
 > `repeat($foo, key(KEY_A))`
 >
+> Their values are available for other injections/devices as well, so you can make them
+> interact with each other.
+In other words, using `set` on a keyboard and `if_eq` with
+> the previously used variable name on a mouse will work.
+>
 > ```c#
 > set(variable: str, value: str | int)
 > ```